Cumberland County Extension Association By-laws

 f.)
 Reviewing non-budgeted funding requests that are not in the annual operating budget, new funding initiatives that impact County operations and any changes to operations and budget during the year.

 g.)
-The directors may establish standing and Ad Hoc committees to govern their activities by majority vote of directors, and delegate such authority as may be necessary or desirable for the efficient management of the affairs, business or activities of the Association.
+The directors may establish Standing and Ad Hoc committees to govern their activities by majority vote of directors, and delegate such authority as may be necessary or desirable for the efficient management of the affairs, business or activities of the Association.
+The President of the Association has the authority to establish committees and to appoint members to serve on Standing and Ad Hoc committees to carry out the duties and functions of the Association.

 Article VI – Officers

 a.)
-President.
-The President will preside at regular and special meetings of the board and represent the Association at the County Commissioner’s annual budget meeting.
+President: The President will preside at regular and special meetings of the board and represent the Association at the County Commissioner’s annual budget meeting.
 The President shall preside or arrange for other members of the Executive Committee to preside at each meeting in the following order: Vice President, Secretary, and Treasurer.
 The President may call special meetings of the board or board committees when necessary.
+The President shall be responsible for establishing all committees and appointments to these committees and may designate the Chair of each committee.

-The President Chairs the Executive Committee.
+The President chairs the Executive Committee.

 b.)
 Vice President: Assumes the duties of the President when necessary.
 He/she works closely with the President in order to succeed the President at the end of his/her term and provide continuity in the management and oversight of the Association.